ehaskins/ehaskins.com/blog/content/posts/2018-07-02 Architecture of a Gameboy Emulator.md

 The Gameboy has several difference types of memory.
 Main (Working) RAM and a boot ROM, video RAM, "high" RAM used for stack and IO, but also the cartidge that can contain a combination of RAM, ROM and battery back RAM for saves.

 This memory is seperated onto two buses.
 Each with 16 address lines, and 8 data.
 These buses share the same address space.
-That measn the Gameboy has 64k of address space, and can read/write one 8bit byte at a time.
+That measn the Gameboy has 64k of address space, and can read or write one 8bit byte at a time.

 The busess are seperate because during certain portions of rendering the PPU takes exclusive access to the DRAM bus, preventing the CPU from reading or writing to the video RAM.